 Interviews with parents, teachers, or other adults who can answer questions about the child’s social, emotional, and behavioral development

+Speech therapy is an important part of treatment for autistic people of all ages.
 Challenges with communication and speech, like all aspects of autism, vary from person to person.
 At age 2, some autistic kids may not be talking at all.
-Others may speak but are still unable to communicate their needs clearly.
+Others may speak, but they still can't communicate their needs clearly.

 Speech-language pathologists, also known as speech therapists, play a key role in supporting people with autism.
-They can help autistic people become better communicators and improve both their verbal and nonverbal communication skills.
-This can enable autistic individuals to form more relationships with others and function better in day-to-day life.
+Speech therapy can help autistic people become better communicators and improve both their verbal and nonverbal communication skills.
+This can help them form relationships with others and function better in day-to-day life.

-Some children may be nonverbal, and there are many types of assistive devices and technologies to help them communicate.
-These tools are referred to as augmentative and alternative communication (AAC).
-Your speech therapist will provide guidance on whether your child would benefit from AAC and teach you how to use it.
+Some children may be nonverbal.
+Speech therapy can be beneficial for nonspeaking toddlers as well.
+There are many types of assistive devices and technologies to help them communicate.
+These tools are called augmentative and alternative communication (AAC).
+Your speech therapist will let you know whether your child would benefit from AAC and teach you how to use it.
 Examples of AAC methods include:

 Picture exchange communication system (PECS)